cuter-testing/cuter/README.md

 CutEr
 ==============

-This is the source tree for CutEr a concolic testing tool for the Erlang functional programming language.
+This is the source tree for CutEr a concolic unit testing tool for Erlang.

-***CAUTION: This tool is still under heavy development!
-There will be stable version available by the end of 2014!***
+***CAUTION: This tool is still under heavy development (and not yet released!)***

 Dependencies
 ------------